 Offshore Fisheries Science Vessels (OFSV)

 A 63m Canadian Coast Guard (CCG) fisheries research vessel, the OFSV will be deployed on Canada’s east and west coasts.
 These ships will allow for a better understanding of the health of fish stocks and their ocean environment.
-All three of these ships are currently under construction with the first slated for launch by the end of 2017.
+The first OFSV was launched on December 8, 2017.
+The second and third ships are currently under construction at Vancouver Shipyards.

 Offshore Oceanographic Science Vessels (OOSV)